lili-carbonn/Computer_Graphics_Orb_Rendering_Public/README.md

 This project demonstrates a 3D sphere that can animate along a curve path using WebGL.
 The sphere can be rendered with different lighting modes (lit or wireframe) and shading modes (flat or Phong).

+The project is available at https://github.com/lili-carbonn/Render_Orb_Spinning/

+If you would like access to the full code, you should request access.
+This is due to concerns of plagiarism.

 ## Features

 - Interactive 3D sphere rendering with WebGL